pilotier/kinematic3d/README.md

 # The Kinematic3D Model

 Kinematic3D seeks to utilize temporal motion to preceive the physical world in 3D for self-driving applications.
-They Proposes a single model & kalman filter framework which is composed of 3 primary components; a 3D region proposal network (RPN), ego-motion estimation, and a novel kinematic model (which employs a kalman filter) to take advantage of temporal motion in videos.
+They Propose a single model & kalman filter framework which is composed of 3 primary components; a 3D region proposal network (RPN), ego-motion estimation, and a novel kinematic model (which employs a kalman filter) to take advantage of temporal motion in videos.

 ## 3D RPN
 The RPN consists of a backbone network and a detection head which predicts 3D box outputs relative to a set of predefined anchors.